Who is ChatGPT? Benchmarking LLMs' Psychological Portrayal Using PsychoBench: Related Work

 \subsection{Other Psychometrics on LLMs}

 \citet{park2023artificial} conducted an assessment of the performance of the \texttt{text-davinci-003} model fourteen diverse topics, encompassing areas such as political orientation, economic preferences, judgment, and moral philosophy, notably the well-known moral problem of ``Trolley Dilemma.'' \citet{almeida2023exploring} explored GPT-4's moral and legal reasoning capabilities within psychology, including eight distinct scenarios.
 Similarly, \citet{scherrer2023evaluating} assessed the moral beliefs of 28 diverse LLMs using self-define scenarios. \citet{wang2023emotional} developed a standardized test for evaluating emotional intelligence, referred to as the Situational Evaluation of Complex Emotional Understanding, and administered it to 18 different LLMs. \citet{coda2023inducing} investigated the manifestations of anxiety in \texttt{text-davinci-003} by employing the State-Trait Inventory for Cognitive and Somatic Anxiety. \citet{huang2023emotionally} analyzed the emotion states of GPT-4, ChatGPT, \texttt{text-davinci-003}, and LLaMA-2 (7B and 13B), specifically focusing on the assessment of positive and negative affective dimensions.
+When it comes to understanding and interacting with others, EI and Theory of Mind (ToM) are two distinct psychological concepts. \citet{bubeck2023sparks} finds that GPT-4 has ToM, \ie, it can understand others’ beliefs, desires, and intentions.
+The EI studied in this paper focuses more on whether LLMs can understand others’ emotions through others’ words and behaviors.
 In our study, we also evaluate the emotional capabilities of LLMs, although we do not delve into the assessment of specific emotions.
 An exploration of the psychological processes underlying moral reasoning lies beyond the scope of this research.
 However, as mentioned in \S\ref{sec:sf}, we can easily integrate these types of scales in our framework.